Princess of Asturias Awards: Prince or Princess of Asturias Award for International Cooperation

 First awarded in 1981 it is aimed at recognizing individual or collective work, in cooperation with another or others, to develop and promote public health, universal education, the protection and defence of the environment, as well as the economic, cultural and social advancement of peoples.

 Prince or Princess of Asturias Award for Literature

-First awarded in 1981 it is aimed at recognizing the work of fostering and advancing literary creation in all its genres.
+First awarded in 1981 it is aimed at recognizing literary creation in all genres.

 Prince or Princess of Asturias Award for Social Sciences

 First awarded in 1981 it is aimed at recognizing creative and/or research work in the field of history, law, linguistics, teaching, political science, psychology, sociology, ethics, philosophy, geography, economics, demography or anthropology, as well as in the disciplines corresponding to each of these fields.

 Prince or Princess of Asturias Award for Sports

 First awarded in 1987 it is aimed at recognizing careers which, via the promotion, fostering and advancement of sport and sense of solidarity and commitment, have become an example of the benefits that practising sports can bring to people.